 The convex function given by this theorem may well not be smooth, most notably when $\mu$ is a combination of Dirac masses.
 For example, if $\mu$ is the uniform measure on $\{-1, +1\}$, viewed as a subset of $\R$, the convex function is $\varphi(x) = |x|$ on $\R$, which is not smooth at the origin.
 This will cause some issues later on.
 We can however assume it satisfies some weak continuity property on the boundary of its support (the notion of essential continuity, which is described in \cite{CK14}).
 A smooth version of this theorem, under extra assumptions, was previously obtained by Berman and Berndtson \cite{BB13}, with earlier results due to Wang and Zhu \cite{WZ04} and Donaldson \cite{Don08}:

-\begin{thm}[Berman and Berndtson 2013] Assume that $\mu$ is supported on a compact, open convex set, and that it has a smooth density $\rho$ on its support.
+\begin{theorem}[Berman and Berndtson 2013] Assume that $\mu$ is supported on a compact, open convex set, and that it has a smooth density $\rho$ on its support.
 Assume moreover that $C \geq \rho \geq C^{-1}$ on the whole support, for some positive constant $C$.
-Then the convex function $\varphi$ of Theorem \ref{thm_moment_measures} is smooth and supported on the whole space $\R^d$. \end{thm}
+Then the convex function $\varphi$ of Theorem \ref{thm_moment_measures} is smooth and supported on the whole space $\R^d$. \end{theorem}

 In this result (which is based on Caffarelli's regularity theory for Monge-Amp\`ere PDEs), the convexity of the support plays an essential role to guarantee smoothness of the map.

 We can reformulate those statements as pertaining to solutions of the PDE